Document Control

 Frequently asked questions

 You can upload most common file types including documents, spreadsheets, presentations, images, and PDFs.
 If you try to upload a file type that is not supported, you will see a message letting you know.
+For specialised formats, check your organisation’s storage policy or ask an admin to enable it.

 Yes.
 The Datar mobile app lets you browse, download, and upload files on the go.
 Download the app from the App Store or Google Play and log in with your usual credentials.
+Offline access may be available for recently opened files.

 Use the search bar at the top of the Files module to search by file name.
 You can also use the platform-wide search (press Ctrl+K or Cmd+K) to find files from anywhere in the application.
+Filters like owner, file type, or date can help narrow results.

 You will receive a notification letting you know.
 The shared file will appear in your "Shared with me" section.
 You can view, comment, or edit the file depending on the permission level you were given.
+If you cannot access it, request higher permissions from the owner.

 Yes.
 The platform keeps a history of changes for your files.
 Open a file and look for the version history option to see previous versions.
 You can preview or restore an older version if needed.
+Restoring a version will create a new revision so you can still go back.